eYSIP-2018/Text_to_Image-Video_synthesis_using_GANs/MNIST/mnist_Readme.md

-## Generation of MNIST dataset Images
+## Generating MNIST dataset Images

-Please visit the wiki page with teh same title to learn more about this code.
+Please visit the wiki page with the same title to learn more about this code.